dhutapratama/docs/eloquent.md

         $query->active();
     })->get();

-However, since this can be cumbersome, Laravel provides a "higher order" `orWhere` method that allows you to fluently chain scopes together without the use of closures:
+However, since this can be cumbersome, Lets provides a "higher order" `orWhere` method that allows you to fluently chain scopes together without the use of closures:

     $users = App\Models\User::popular()->orWhere->active()->get();